Health in Panama: Malnutrition

 Panama have The Double Burden of Malnutrition which refers to the coexistence of both under-nutrition and over-nutrition in its population.
 In 2013, 15.9% of school-age children suffered from chronic malnutrition, and 3.4% had serious stunting.
 Chronic malnutrition is more prevalent in areas with indigenous populations.
 33.8% of children aged 6 and 59 months and 23.2% of pregnant women suffer from anemia.
 In 2008, an increase in overweight was observed at the national level, with a prevalence of 10% in pre-schoolers, 30% in schoolchildren, 25% in adolescents, and 57% in adults.

 HIV/AIDS

-Panama has a concentrated HIV/AIDS epidemic, with adult prevalence rates estimated at 0.92%.
+Panama has a concentrated HIV/AIDS epidemic, with the 2006 adult prevalence rate estimated at 0.92%.
 In 2016, there were 21.000 people living with HIV in Panama, 54% were accessing antiretroviral therapy.
 Since 2016, the Ministry of Health has provided free HIV treatment for all.

 The rate of HIV infection is increasing in Panama.
 Since 2010, new HIV infections have increased by 9% and AIDS-related deaths have increased by 20%.
 The key populations that are most affected are transgender people (15%), gay men and other men who have sex with men (13,06%), Prisoners (6,4%) and sex workers (2%).